RomanLut/hx_espnow_rc/doc/d1_mini_rx_standalone.md

 # Beeping with brushed motors.

- TODO
+ Receiver supports beeping using brushed motors.
+ Obviously, it is possible to beep when motors throttle is down.
+ Receiver will enabled beep beacon:
- MOTOR_BEEPER_CH(zero-based channel number)
+ - if MOTOR_BEEPER_CH(zero-based channel number) has value > 1750
+ - after FILSAFE_BEEP_DELAY_MS delay in failsafe mode
+ - after IDLE_BEEP_DELAY_MS delay with throttle down.

  Beeping with brushless motors is not supported.
-Use BLHeli feature for this.
+Use BLHeli feature for idle beep beacon.

-# Idle beep

- TODO: beep after timeout.
-Different timeouts fro connected and failsave modes.

-# Throttle safety

- TODO: On startup, PWM and Motors off until throlle is lowered

 # Building steps